You need more customers.

 Well done for sticking with me!

-- Google Shopping is powered by the Merchant Center and Google AdWords.
+- Google Shopping (or product listing ads) is powered by the Merchant Center and Google Ads.

 - Your feed is where the magic happens.
 Optimize your product listings to get the most bang for your buck.